RohanSatram/WorkoutAssistant/README.md

 1. **Reference Videos**:

-   - Find a high-quality video of the exercise with clear visibility of your full body
+   - Find a high-quality video of the exercise with clear visibility of the whole body
    - Save the video in MP4 format

 2. **Add to Reference Library**: